Why Your Customer Acquisition Strategy Should Be Content-Driven

 Customer acquisition is the lifeblood of any business.
-It’s the driving force behind revenue and overall business growth.
+It’s the driving force behind marketing strategy and overall business growth.

 It’s also extremely competitive and more expensive than ever — customer acquisition cost (CAC) has increased more than 60% in just the past six years.
 Sounds daunting, right?